Shreyosgit/Snake-Game/README.md

 # Snake-Game
-Snake Game in command prompt using C
+Hello! everyone this is my first project on building a Snake Game in command prompt using C

 ```c
 // Making the Snake Game